srijanduggal17/HousingPredictions/README.md

 # HousingPredictions
 Final Group Project for CS7643/4803.
-Using Deep Learning to predict future housing values.
+Using Deep Learning to predict future housing values.</br>
-Data files (csv) are in the google drive
+Data files (csv) are in the google drive</br>
+Conda environment can be cloned using environment.txt and this link has instructions: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments

 Notebooks:
 - API Fred: Messing around with all the api functions that might be needed